-Section 11: Pupil Premium Plus funding
+Section 12: Pupil Premium Plus funding

 Currently the PP+ funding is £2345 per year.
-Schools should record the child as "Post LAC" in the October School Census and the funding will be allocated directly to school.
+Schools should record the child as "Post LAC" in the October Census, with parental consent, and the funding will be allocated directly to school.
 Parents will be asked to provide evidence of their child's Post LAC status (this may be the Adoption Order or a confirmation from Childrens Services Department).
 Please be very careful with the storing/sharing of information, particularly if the documentation contains the names of Birth Parents.